To ArtMusicDance.com Menu

 My Two Favorite Brainteasers

 The Prisoner's Dilemma.
 You are in prison and want to be free.
 There are two doors.
 One door leads to freedom and the other to certain death.
 There are two guards who know which of the doors leads to freedom and which to death.
 One guard always says the truth whereas the other always lies and both know about each others behavior.
 Unfortunately you do not know which one is honest and which one is a liar.
 You may ask either of the guards one question to save yourself.
-What it the question?
+What is the one question to ask?

 Its fun to try to figure this out.
 You will not appreciate the answer unless you first try to solve it on your own.
 See the answer.